Galaxy Quenching from Cosmic Web Detachment: Introduction

 Galaxy formation is a complex process that began when, driven by gravity, nodes of a tenuous web of primordial filaments emerged from tiny density fluctuations \citep{Zeldovich70}, \citep[see also][]{Hidding14}.
 At the nodes of this cosmic network proto-galaxies began to grow feeding via coherent filamentary streams of cold (T$ <10^5$K) gas \citep{keres05, Dekel09,Danovich12,Harford16}.
 The coherence of the streams at early times makes gas accretion highly efficient.
 At $z \sim 2$ most of the gas in star-forming galaxies is accreted via dense narrow filamentary streams that inject cold gas into the inner regions of galaxies even in the presence of shock heating \citep{Dekel09,Faucher11}.
 In comparison, far less gas is accreted via the inefficient, isotropic, hot (T$ >10^5$K) accretion mode.

 The nature of the cold streams connected to a proto-galaxy is closely linked to its surrounding matter distribution, and in particular to surrounding peaks, as described in the \textit{Cosmic Web theory} \citep{Bond96}.
 The quadrupolar tidal field configuration associated to a pair of peaks results in the formation of a bridge of matter in between.
 The Cosmic Web theory is usually invoked to explain the large megaparsec-scale filaments observed in the galaxy distribution.
 However, the same principle can be applied at smaller scales and earlier times to describe the formation of bridges between proto-galaxies.
-Primordial filaments form from a nearly Gaussian field in a gravitationally young environment characterized by a highly coherent velocity field.
+Primordial filaments form in a configuration directly imprinted by the pattern of fluctuations in the initial conditions, part of a highly coherent velocity field.
 Figure \ref{fig:box_advection} shows a comparison between the density and velocity fields at $z=5$ and $z=0$.
 The velocity field was high-pass filtered at 125 kpc in order to highlight dynamics on galactic scales instead of the large-scale flows that dominate the raw velocity field (see \citet{Aragon13} for details).
-The differences between the early and latter velocity fields are remarkable.
-The velocity field at $z=5$ is laminar and closely follows the filamentary network surrounding haloes.
-All haloes can be seen either at the nodes or ridges of the coherent structures (where the advected trajectories converge) in the velocity field.
-In contrast, the velocity field around haloes at $z=0$ is dominated by turbulent flows that do not correlate with haloes.
-As shown in \citet{Aragon13} the magnitude of the velocity field at small scales characteristic of the primordial velocity field are one order of magnitude smaller than the large-scale flows seen in the large present-time filaments.
-A typical example of such structures is the Pisces-Perseus ridge \citep{Wegner93} spanning tens of megaparsecs and intersecting several galaxy groups and clusters.
-The different dynamical regimes between primordial and non-linear filaments has not been explicitly noted before and it is key for our understanding of gas accretion.
-Note that at $z=0$ there are practically no streams connected to haloes as in the case of $z=5$ where every halo is located at the position of one or multiple streams.
+There are important differences between the early and later velocity fields.
+The velocity field at $z=5$ is laminar and closely follows the filamentary network surrounding halos.
+All halos can be seen either at the nodes or ridges of coherent filamentary structures in the velocity field.
+In contrast, the velocity field at $z=0$ is dominated by chaotic flows and shows no correlation with the position of the halos.
+The different dynamical regimes between primordial and non-linear filaments has not been explicitly noted before in the literature and it is key for a cosmological understanding of gas accretion.